NOCA Student / Instructor Handbook

 - Refusing to leave the premises when asked by an instructor or employee.

-- Threat of violence.
+- Threats of violence.

-- Major violation of NOCA drug policies.
+- Major violation of NOCA substance impairment policies.

 - Committing a crime on NOCA premises.